Industry Insights

 Do notices of intent to lien need to be notarized?

 Ten states—Arkansas, Colorado, Connecticut, Illinois, Louisiana, Missouri, North Dakota, Pennsylvania, Wisconsin, and Wyoming—require subs to send a NOI to protect their right to file a mechanics lien.
-Of these 10 states, Illinois and Missouri require the NOI to be notarized.
+Of these 10 states, only Illinois and Missouri require the NOI to be notarized.

 Do mechanics’ liens need to be notarized?